Skip to content

 Getting this right is important for two reasons.
 First, it protects compliance.
 Second, it avoids avoidable plan disruption when the carrier or administrator requests documentation later.
 A clean eligibility structure also prevents confusion during enrollment, especially in practices where compensation and ownership vary by role and tenure.

 In many practices, the goal is a plan that is simple to administer but flexible enough to reflect real roles inside the organization.
-That often means defining clear full-time thresholds, consistent waiting periods, and predictable employer contribution rules that leadership can repeat year after year.
+That often means defining clear full-time thresholds, consistent waiting periods, and predictable employer contribution rules that leadership can repeat year after year without exception-making.
+Practices that invest in getting eligibility right at the outset consistently experience smoother renewals and fewer compliance questions down the road.

 How Practice Size Impacts Health Insurance Strategy